NelzkieCoder/android-guidelines/project_and_code_guidelines.md

 #### 2.3.2.1 ID naming

-IDs should be named based on their context.
+IDs must have a prefix based on the name of their context.

-Image view example:
+Example views on `activity_profile`:

 ```xml
 <ImageView